everypizza1/AI-Documentary/Outline.md

 `insert images+prompt+engine here (moderate)`
 PG: Theese look better, but not the best.
 If you have a more detailed prompt, it looks even better.
 `insert images+prompt+engine here (best)`
+PG: As you can see, AI art can get creepily realistic.
+PG: AI is also pretty good at writing, sadly.
+At this point, you can't tell if an essay is real or stolen from an AI.
+PG: AI Text To Speech is also really good, as it has existied since 1961.
+PG: The main problem with AI is the price.
+PG: Most of the time, you need a good CPU, GPU, lots of RAM and a lot of storage space.
+PG:
 ---
 Part 4: `Outro`